How To Meet People

 Classes

-Another classic.
-To be honest I always thought signing up for an entire class was a bit of an excessive way to meet people, but if it's something you want to do anyways then why not?
-And in university of course you're going to be spending time here.
-I think the flaw with classes is that you spend a lot of time learning and focusing on the teacher and not necessarily being able to socialize with anyone.
-You're often restricted to before the teacher starts talking or afterwards as everyone is filing out of the room.
+I think one small flaw with classes is that you spend a lot of time learning and focusing on the teacher and not necessarily being able to socialize with anyone.
+You're often restricted to before the instructor starts talking or afterward as everyone is filing out of the room.

 Your living situation